zakirullin/cognitive-load/README.md

 John K. Ousterhout

 > **Note**
 > The greatest book on the topic is "A Philosophy of Software Design".
-Not only it covers the very essence of complexity, but it also has so far the greatest interpretation of Parnas' influential paper "On the Criteria To Be Used in Decomposing Systems into Modules".
+Not only does it cover the very essence of complexity, but it also has the greatest interpretation so far of Parnas' influential paper "On the Criteria To Be Used in Decomposing Systems into Modules".

 ## Too many shallow microservices
 We can apply the aforementioned scale-agnostic principle to microservices architecture as well.
 Too many shallow microservices won't do any good - the industry is heading towards somewhat "macroservices", i.e., services that aren't that shallow.
 One of the worst and hardest to fix phenomena is so-called distributed monolith, which is often the result of this overly granular shallow separation.